-Don’t worry!
-Your SCOBY will be just fine.
-The sinking of a SCOBY has nothing to do with its health, but rather the forces of physics.
-Dropping a SCOBY into a new batch of kombucha will most likely result in a sunken SCOBY rather than a floating one simply due to the weight of the tea above the immersed SCOBY.
-In time, the CO2 created by the fermentation, will begin to push the SCOBY back up towards the surface of the brew.
-Not that it really matters.
-All that matters, is that the tea gets inoculated with the bacteria and yeast cultures, and fed sugar.
-This allows the small population of bacteria and yeast from the starter tea and SCOBY mushroom enough fuel and enough room to reproduce and create a healthy population of microbes.
+There are several reasons why your kombucha SCOBY may have sunk.
+The sinking of a SCOBY has nothing to do with the health of your brew, but rather the forces of physics.
+Dropping a SCOBY into a new batch of kombucha will most likely result in a sunken SCOBY rather than a floating one.
+This is simply due to the weight of the tea above the immersed SCOBY.
+In time, the CO2 created by the fermentation may push the SCOBY back up towards the surface of the brew.
+Again, not that this really matters.
+All that matters is that the tea gets inoculated with the bacteria and yeast cultures, and fed sugar.
+This allows the small population of bacteria and yeast from the starter tea and SCOBY mushroom or pellicle enough fuel and enough room to reproduce and create a healthy population of microbes.